A Survey on Generative Modeling with Limited Data, Few Shots, and Zero Shot

 \subsubsection{Regularizer-based Fine-Tuning}

-TGAN \cite{wang2018tgan} is the first systematic study to evaluate transfer learning in GANs.
+Early works in this category explore the effectiveness of transfer learning in the context of generative modeling with limited data, analyzing different aspects such as the effect of source and target domain distance, the size of the target domain dataset, and even the statistics of the distribution on which the source model was trained.
+TGAN \citep{wang2018tgan} is the first systematic study to evaluate transfer learning in GANs.
 TGAN shows that transfer learning reduces the convergence time and improves generative modeling under limited data.
 The knowledge transfer is performed by using the source GAN for initializing the weights of the target GAN, followed by fine-tuning the weights on target data.
-TGAN \cite{wang2018tgan} demonstrates that: i) transferring $D$ is more important than $G$, while transferring both $G$ and $D$ gives the best results; ii) transfer learning performance degrades by increasing the distance between source and target domains or decreasing the number of samples from target domain; iii) to select a pre-trained GAN for a target domain, in addition to a smaller distance, more dense source domains are preferable.
-As an example, for the Flower \cite{nilsback2008oxford_flower} target domain, surprisingly, a GAN pre-trained on semantically unrelated LSUN Bedrooms \cite{yu2015lsun} is shown to be among the best sources \cite{wang2018tgan}.

-W\textsuperscript{3} \cite{grigoryev2022when} revisits the transfer learning in GANs with a modern structure ---StyleGAN2-ADA \cite{karras2020analyzing, karras2020ada} instead of WGAN-GP \cite{gulrajani2017improved} used in TGAN.
-Results in \cite{grigoryev2022when} suggest that for SOTA GANs, it is beneficial to transfer the knowledge from sparse and diverse sources (pre-trained StyleGAN2 on ImageNet) rather than dense and less diverse ones.
-One major limitation of TGAN is that under limited data simply fine-tuning the whole generator destroys a considerable portion of the general knowledge obtained on the source domain, and results in overfitting.
-Almost all of the following works aim to address this by different approaches to preserve the knowledge of the source generator.
+TGAN \citep{wang2018tgan} demonstrates that: i) transferring $D$ is more important than $G$, while transferring both $G$ and $D$ gives the best results; ii) transfer learning performance degrades by increasing the distance between source and target domains or decreasing the number of samples from target domain; iii) to select a pre-trained GAN for a target domain, in addition to a smaller distance, more dense source domains are preferable.
+As an example, for the Flower \citep{nilsback2008oxford_flower} target domain, surprisingly, a GAN pre-trained on semantically unrelated LSUN Bedrooms \citep{yu2015lsun} is shown to be among the best sources \citep{wang2018tgan}.
+W\textsuperscript{3} \citep{grigoryev2022when} revisits the transfer learning in GANs with a modern structure---StyleGAN2-ADA \citep{karras2020analyzing, karras2020ada} instead of WGAN-GP \citep{gulrajani2017improved} used in TGAN.
+Results in \citet{grigoryev2022when} suggest that for SOTA GANs, it is beneficial to transfer the knowledge from sparse and diverse sources (pre-trained StyleGAN2 on ImageNet) rather than dense and less diverse ones.
+A major limitation of TGAN is that under limited data, simply fine-tuning the whole generator destroys a considerable portion of the general knowledge obtained on the source domain.
+Almost all of the following works aim to address this by using different approaches to preserve the knowledge of the source generator.